afnanenayet/afnan.io/content/about.md

 ### Professional

 - Incoming software engineer at Blend Labs on the infrastructure team
-- Intern at Capital One doing machine learning work with Payments API team
+- Interned at Capital One doing machine learning work with Payments API team (2018)
-- Intern for Blend Labs on the infrastructure team
+- Interned for Blend Labs on the infrastructure team (2017)
-- Intern at Microsoft on the Windows core quality team
+- Interned at Microsoft on the Windows core quality team (2015)

 ### Academic